SparkVent/TheSparkVent/README.md

 * **Made from existing medical equipment and easily-sourced industrial equipment** - where possible

 ### Immediate Goal
-Provide a ventilator of last-possible-resort for hospitals that have been overwhelmed by the sheer number of COVID-19 patients that require life-saving ventilation.
+Provide a ventilator of last-resort for hospitals that have been overwhelmed by the sheer number of COVID-19 patients that require life-saving ventilation.

 ### Long term Goal
 Develop a ventilator that could be used in developing countries to help save lives.